cleancoindev/FiatBond-SmartMint-EMIT/README.md

 ## 💡 FiatBond-SmartMint Description 💡
 FiatBond-SmartMint is Ethereum Smart Contract that allows lending ERC-721 Smart Contracts (NFT) and gain interest from it.
-On the other hand it allows to borrow same NFT's that are set for lending by paying collateral to LEND721 which handles the lend process.
+On the other hand it allows to borrow same NFT's that are set for lending by paying collateral to SmartMint Factory Pool which handles the lend and repayment process.

 Current stage: **alpha**.